kapilkathuria/lrn_docker/visitsapp/docker-compose.md

 docker build . && docker run image --> docker-compose up --build

+##
+To rebuild  image you must use docker-compose build or docker-compose up --build

 ##  stopping with docker-compose
 docker-compose up -d --> run containers in background docker-compose down --> stop the contaiiners. run from same working directory wehre you have docker-compose.yml